 Kai is a happy-go-lucky, supremely funny Geordie comedian and compere.
 Since bursting through the ranks as a 2009 finalist in comedy’s prestigious So You Think You’re Funny? competition, his infectious enthusiasm and high-octane delivery of genuinely hilarious, surreal and delightfully optimistic material has firmly established him as one of the UK’s most in demand and popular stand-ups.
-Kain has now performed in nearly 40 countries across the globe as part of the Daniel Sloss tour, released his first book and appeared on numerous TV and radio shows.
+Kai has, to date, performed in nearly 50 countries across the globe as part of the Daniel Sloss tour, released his first book and appeared on numerous TV and radio shows.

 [Click on any of the headings below to expand their text.]